Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 People want to feel good, avoid chronic disease and live a long life.
 They want to see their children and grandchildren grow up and have the energy to play with them.
 They want to perform better at work, enjoy their relationships, and be well enough to get the most out of life.
 But there’s a big difference between wanting the benefits of being healthy and consistently engaging in the behaviors that lead to health.

 That’s where health coaches come in.
-Coaches are trained in a number of disciplines that support people in making lasting change.
+What is a health coach?
+Health coaches are trained in a number of disciplines that support people in making lasting change.
 These include (but aren’t limited to):

 - Positive psychology, which leverages people’s strengths (rather than focusing on their weaknesses) to make changes